-Eligible applicants are limited to Alaska Native Organizations (ANOs) (defined as a group designated by law or formally chartered which represents or consists of Indians, Aleuts, or Eskimos residing in Alaska) with an established marine mammal agreement for comanagement with NOAA Fisheries.
+Eligible applicants are limited to Alaska Native Organizations (ANOs) (defined as a group designated by law or formally chartered which represents or consists of Indians, Aleuts, or Eskimos residing in Alaska) and or Federally recognized tribes with an established marine mammal agreement for comanagement with NOAA Fisheries.
+All applicants must have a signed comanagement agreement in place with NOAA Fisheries at the time of application.
 In a case where an ANO has authorized another entity to serve as the fiduciary agent of the organization, a copy of the agreement between the ANO and fiduciary agent must be provided with the application.
 This agreement must outline a thorough description of the relationship and responsibilities of both parties.
 The ANO will be listed as the lead entity/organization on the application as reflected in the agreement.
-Any ANO not holding an existing agreement for co-management with NMFS may collaborate with and be listed on the application as a sub-recipient under an eligible applicant.
+Any ANO not holding an existing agreement for comanagement with NMFS may collaborate with and be listed on the application as a sub-recipient under an eligible applicant.
 The legal status of the ANO must be identified (see verification below) and a copy of the sub-recipient agreement between the ANO and sub-recipient must be provided with the application.
-This agreement must outline a thorough description of the relationship and responsibilities of both parties.
+This agreement the time of the relationship and responsibilities of both parties.
 Eligibility must be met at the time of application.